-The Corporation is not and was not a party to, and none of its property is or was the subject of, any legal proceedings during the year ended December 31, 2017 involving claims for damages, exclusive of interest and costs, in excess of ten percent of the Corporation's current assets.
+Other than as detailed above, the Corporation is not and was not a party to, and none of its property is or was the subject of, any legal proceedings during the year ended December 31, 2018 involving claims for damages, exclusive of interest and costs, in excess of ten percent of the Corporation's current assets.
 As of the date hereof, the Corporation is not aware of any such legal proceedings or regulatory actions being contemplated.